 ISSUE & ACTION OFFICER RESPONSIBLE TARGET DATE Employees' Code of Conduct The review of the Employees' Code of Conduct has been completed.
-The revised Code needs to be approved by Leadership Team and Council.
-Once approved, all employees will need to be made aware of the new Code of Conduct.
-Head of Human Resources, Head of Law & Administration and Head of Governance & Corporate Services September 2019
+A revised Code has been agreed with Leadership Team.
+Managers and the Trade Unions need to be consulted before the Code is passed to Council for approval.
+The Code will be reviewed in light of the impact of COVID-19 to see if any changes need to be made before it is consulted on and passed to Council for approval.
+Head of Human Resources, Head of Law & Administration and Head of Governance & Corporate Services 2021/22